NDEM / NIMS Course Descriptions and Student Manuals

 Technical Large Animal Emergency Rescue (TLAER) is an infrequent emergency event that is dangerous and often is mishandled by first responders and volunteers.
 This instruction is intended to create an awareness of TLAER, correct methods of rescue and the way animals react in emergency situations.
 The TLAER instruction includes rescue methods-right and wrong, safety considerations, animal behavior, and methods of preventing emergencies from happening.
 This is a two day class.

 The NLSM course explains and describes in detail the overall objectives, strategies, and tactics needed for a successful outcome of SAR missions.
 With further incident management training and field experience; the person with this training can perform as the Incident Commander on prolonged and more complex searches.
 This is a certification course and may not be audited.
-The course length is 40 hours, runs from 0800-1700 all five days of the course, and will require students to take a 100 question exam at the conclusion of the course.
-This course will be Nevada POST certified.
+The course length is 40 hours, runs from 0800-1700 all five days of the course, and will require students to take a 100-question exam at the conclusion of the course.
+This course will be Nevada POST certified and limited to 25 students.

 Textbook: National Association for Search and Rescue (NASAR) Fundamentals of Search and Rescue